8bitbuddhist/PixelMaestro/docs/canvas.md

 **Note:** Offset will be disabled if scrolling is enabled, since scrolling modifies the offset values.

 ## Interactive Canvases
 You can create Canvases that respond to user input using the [CanvasDrawingArea](../gui/drawingarea/canvasdrawingarea.h) class.
-For an example, open `Drawing Demo` in PixelMaestro Studio.
+For an example, open the `Drawing Demo` in PixelMaestro Studio.

 [Home](README.md)